Exopandora/KardExoTools/README.md

 ### Place

-Places are used by whereis to provide more specific context of the given position.
+Places are used by whereis to provide a more specific context of the given position.

 ### Base

-Bases can be used by players to receive a notification when a player enters their base.
-It is also used by whereis to provide more specific context of the given position.
+Bases can be used by players to receive a notification when a player enters or leaves their base.
+It is also used by whereis to provide a more specific context of the given position.
 The notifications can be customized or turned off by each player individually for a specific base.
 Creators and owners will not trigger a notification.

 ## Veinminer

 Once activated you can mine veins of blocks (configurable) by sneaking.
-It only works with an appropiate tool that has more than 1 durability and the block is in the radius of a configured size.
+It only works with an appropiate tool that has more than one durability and the blocks are in radius of the configured size.
 There is also a maximum (configurable) amount of blocks you can mine at once.
-You can undo the last (configurable amount) veinmine as long as you still have the blocks in your inventory and there is no entity or blocks (except fluids) in the area you mined out.
+You can undo the last (configurable amount) veinmine as long as you have the applicable blocks in your inventory and there is no living entity or block (except fluids) in the area you mined out.
 Durability will not be refunded.

 # Setup #